rabinkmc/git-python/README.md

 That's all!

-# Stage 2 & beyond

-Note: This section is for stages 2 and beyond.

 1. Ensure you have `python` installed locally
-1. Run `./your_git.sh` to run your Git implementation, which is implemented in `app/main.py`.
+2. Run `./your_git.sh` to run your Git implementation, which is implemented in `app/main.py`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
-Test output will be streamed to your terminal.

 # Testing locally
 The `your_git.sh` script is expected to operate on the `.git` folder inside the current working directory.
 If you're running this inside the root of this repository, you might end up accidentally damaging your repository's `.git`